Senator calls for more scrutiny of home DNA test industry

 It's in our genes to be suspicious of fine print.

-So, with the holiday season in full swing, Sen. Chuck Schumer on Sunday called for more scrutiny into popular DNA testing kits — saying unknowing customers may be putting their genetic information at risk of being sold to third parties.
+So, with the holiday season in full swing, Sen. Chuck Schumer, D-N.Y., on Sunday called for more scrutiny into popular DNA testing kits — saying unknowing customers may be putting their genetic information at risk of being sold to third parties.

-“These are the kits where you swab your cheek or maybe spit into a little vial send it back to a company and in return they’re unravel your DNA,” Schumer, D-N.Y., said at a press conference late Sunday morning.
+"These are the kits where you swab your cheek or maybe spit into a little vial send it back to a company and in return they're unravel your DNA," Schumer, the Senate Democratic leader, said at a news conference Sunday morning.

-The senator said he was calling on the Federal Trade Commission to “take a serious look at this relatively new kind of service and ensure that these companies can have clear, fair privacy policies.”
-He added that his concern was over company’s ability to sell or share genetic information with third parties without a customer’s informed consent.
+The senator said he was calling on the Federal Trade Commission to "take a serious look at this relatively new kind of service and ensure that these companies can have clear, fair privacy policies."
+He added that his concern was over companies' ability to sell or share genetic information with third parties without customers' informed consent.

-Schumer’s remarks came one day before major Cyber Monday sales, but days after all three companies had slashed prices for their kits for the holiday season.
+Schumer's remarks came one day before major Cyber Monday sales but days after all three companies had slashed prices for the holiday season.

 "The last gift any of us want to give away this holiday season is our most personal and sensitive information," he said.

-He added that he did not think the industry was "nefarious," but that "they are brand new and they need safeguards."
+He added that he did not think the companies were "nefarious" but that "they are brand new, and they need safeguards."

-MyHeritage said in a statement to NBC News that, "Unlike other companies, MyHeritage has never sold or licensed DNA data to any 3rd party" — adding it would "never sell or license DNA data to insurance companies."

-Related: 5 Things You Need To Know Before Taking an At-Home Genetic Test
+Kate Black, 23andMe's privacy officer and corporate counsel, told NBC News on Sunday night: "We do not sell individual customer information, nor do we include any customer data in our research program without an individual's voluntary and informed consent.
+23andMe customers are in control of their data — customers can choose to consent, or not to, at any time."

-MyHeritage's statement linked to an Ancestry.com page that notes they teamed up with a third-party firm to do genetics research.
+In a statement saying MyHeritage has never sold or licensed DNA data to any 3rd party," MyHeritage linked to an Ancestry.com page that notes that Ancestry.com teamed up with a third-party firm to do genetics research.

 In a statement, a spokesman for Ancestry said, "We respect and agree with Sen. Schumer's concern for customer privacy and believe any regulation should match the commitments we make to our customers."